maarsalien/patcher/README.md

 ## Installation

-Download the latest version of patcher from [here]() and add it to your project.
+Download the latest version of patcher from [here][release] and add it to your project.

 You can also load the latest version of Patcher from the [cdn][cdn] using the following code.